MerginMaps/docs/src/server/install/index.md

 ### Firewall ports

-By default, only HTTP default ports (`80`, and `443` if SSL is enabled) need to be open on firewall side.
+By default, only HTTP port `8080` need to be open on firewall side.
+Also is recommended to open `443` port if SSL is enabled.
-All other infrastructure instance will work within the same docker network group.
+All other infrastructure instances will work within the same docker network group, so no additional ports need to be managed on firewall side.

 ## Install Docker from official source